Strathclyde Country Park is home to one of only two world championships standard courses in the UK.

 The eight lane course lies on a stretch of water regarded as one of the fairest courses on the planet.

 All courses can be affected by wind but experience has shown that even with cross winds there is no significant difference between the lanes on Strathclyde Loch.

-Strathclyde Country Park is run by North Lanarkshire Council and charges for access to the water can be found at:
+Strathclyde Country Park is run by North Lanarkshire Council and details of the services offered can be found on their website.